 After blogging for six years, I have hundreds of ideas and tips.
 I want to actually share with you ALL the practical information I’ve gathered from trial and error, research and blogging friends during this time!

 I have never spent more money on my blog than I have coming in.
-I currently pay no regular fees for my site except for hosting.
+I currently pay no regular fees for my site except for hosting and emails.
 I’ll show you how!

 Ready?
 Because this isn’t a short little post with stuff you already know.
 It’s a beefy, takes notes, pin it and pay attention because this is so exciting!